Concordium/concordium-node-sdk-js/README.md

 const signatures: string[] = [signature1, signature2];

 // The address that the account created by the transaction will get can
 // be derived ahead of time.
-It is a base58 encoded string. const accountAddress: string = getAccountAddress(credentialDeploymentTransaction.cdi.credId);
+const accountAddress: AccountAddress = getAccountAddress(credentialDeploymentTransaction.cdi.credId);

 // Send the transaction to the node const success = await client.sendCredentialDeploymentTransaction(